View All Related Blog Posts→

 What you should do is join in a game with the local kids.
 Everyone is super friendly and they’ll love the fact you’re playing.
 I can’t say you’ll be too good against them (they play a lot!), but it’s fun all the same.

-Siquijor is a small island, but there are a variety of accommodation options dotted around the island.
+Though it's a small island, there is a variety of accommodation in Siquijor, well suited to all budgets.
 But, if you’re looking to stay in an area that caters to backpackers, then you’ll want to base yourself in the area of San Juan.

 There are lots of places to stay and there are lots of restaurants, bars, and motorbike rental shops.
 This is where you’ll find the majority of dive shops, supermarkets etc too.